CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 6C - Saturn Example.md

 <img align="left" src="https://github.com/CitruzSquared/essays/assets/23460281/31cbc860-fe82-4627-9ba9-2bc59c92890b" width="350"/> First, and foremost, Saturn can be well modeled as a giant sphere, $58$ $232 \text{ km}$ in radius.

 In addition to that though, the planet has some gorgeous rings.
-The rings are made up of many parts, but we can generally say that the brightest parts form a disk on the plane of Saturn's equator, spanning from $74$ $500\text{ km}$ to $136$ $780\text{ km}$ from the planet's center (rings C, B, and A).
+The rings are made up of many parts, but we can generally say that the brightest parts form a disk on the plane of Saturn's equator, spanning from $92$ $000\text{ km}$ to $136$ $780\text{ km}$ from the planet's center (rings B and A).

 Saturn's north pole points towards $\alpha = 2^h$ $42^m$ $21^s$, $\delta = 83\degree$ $32'$ $13''$ (*Saturn-centric* Earth equatorial coordinates).